mrpeabody/vim_setup/README.md

 ln -s ~/.vim ~/.config/nvim
 ln -s ~/.vimrc ~/.config/nvim/init.vim
 ```

+Neovim requires python package from PIP in order to function with this setup:
+`pip install neovim`

 #### vim as a git diff/merge tool ####
 The following commands will make git use vim as a diff/merge tool: